 Characters and Test.-In hard, heavy sections of variable size, or in the form of chips, of a fine orange-red colour.
 A transverse section exhibits well-marked concentric rings, numerous narrow medullary rays, and large vessels which are readily seen with a lens.
 It is cut with difficulty transversely, but is easily split longitudinally, showing distinctly the grain due to the medullary rays.
 The wood has no odour, and only a slightly astringent taste.
-It communicates a red colour to alcohol (90 per cent.) and to water; this colour becomes a carmine-red, and not purple, upon the addition of solution of potassium hydroxide (distinction from Logwood).
+It communicates a red colour to alcohol (90 per cent.) and to water; this colour becomes a carmine red, and not purple, upon the addition of solution of potassium hydroxide (distinction from Logwood).

 SUCCUS ACALYPHÆ.

 Juice of Acalypha.

-Bruise fresh Acalypha; press out the juice; to every three volumes of juice add enough Alcohol (90 per cent.)
+Bruise fresh Acalypha; press out the juice; to every three volumes of juice add sufficient Alcohol (90 per cent.)
+AUDITORNAL THE VIEW NAMED AND ADDRESS OF THE PARTY NAMED AND A